tikv/tikv/USAGE.md

 ### Installing TiKV

 Install the following components on each node.
+You can simpily use [install.sh](./install.sh) to install following components.
+The binary executions are installed in `bin` directory.

 + **RocksDB**